spritlesoftware/our-website/content/english/our-work.md

 ## Accelerating innovations for better **Technology Solutions**

 "We collaborate with product/tech companies at every stage, acting as a partner to meet their goals.
-Here are some of our favourite and interesting projects"
+Here are some of our favourite and interesting projects and products"